ejw773/bfi250-node-server/README.md

 Using locally:

+Clone to local repository, and run 'npm install' for dependencies.
+You will also need to set up MongoDB.

-In the root directory, create a '.env' file, with the following values:
+In the root directory, create a '.env' file, with the following keys:

-MONGODB_URL=
-DB_NAME=
+MONGODB_URL
+DB_NAME